browserengineering/book/book/animations.md

 ```

 * `draw`: draws `self.surface` to the screen, taking into account the visual
-  effects applied to each chunk.
-(Note that because of the definition of
+  effects applied to each chunk. in ths case, `op` is a call to `draw` on the
-  `can_merge`, all the `DisplayItem`s will have the same visual effects, which
+  `skia.Surface`, but it's recursively surrounded by a stack of visual effects
-  is why we can do this to the surface and not each chunk individually.)
+  that take effect on the surface.

 ``` {.python}
     def draw(self, canvas, draw_offset):